 In order to prevent euthanization of his or her dog after a subsequent dog bite, the dog owner must prove that he/she has taken all reasonable steps and safety precautions to prevent harm.
 The dog owner’s failure to take these precautions to prevent bodily injury or death to other people means that the court may determine the dog to be a threat to public safety and petition to euthanize the dog (or wait for any person, including the victim, neighbor or friend, to petition the court to put down the dog).

-During the hearing that determines whether or not a dog should be euthanized after a dog bite, the government entity or any person requesting the hearing will have an obligation to present evidence that the dog cannot be reasonably controlled and poses danger to other people around.
+During the hearing that determines whether or not a dog should be euthanized after a dog bite, the government entity or any person requesting the hearing will have an obligation to present evidence that the dog cannot be reasonably controlled and poses a danger to other people around.